Understanding English, Communication and Language

 Reading at Home

-It is really important to make sure your is reading at home.
-Not only will help your child learn to enjoy reading but it will help build their comprehension skills, and be come confident life-long readers themselves.
+It is really important to make sure your child is reading at home.
+Not only will it help your child learn to enjoy reading but it will help build their comprehension skills, and help them to become confident life-long readers themselves.
 We know our children benefit from listening to books that they can't read themselves yet.
 Reading bedtime stories each night will open your child up to new worlds, adventurous language and ideas that they might not have encountered in their independent reading yet.
 Asking your child questions is a crucial step in helping them develop their comprehension.
 Use our reading comprehension question starters to help you.

 What if my child is struggling to read?

 We know lots of parents worry about their child's reading.
 We are here to help and understand it can often be a frustrating and confusing time for all!
 When you hear the playground chat about how well another child is doing with their reading, it's easy to feel that your child might be getting left behind.
 However, it's important to remember that reading isn't a race.
 Being a good reader might be the finishing line, but children get there in many different ways and at different speeds.